top of page

 Recommendations

-The following recommendations apply for most scenarios.
+The following recommendations apply to most scenarios.
 Follow these recommendations unless you have a specific requirement that overrides them.

 • Use at least two Azure regions for higher availability.
 You can deploy your application across multiple Azure regions in active/passive or active/active configurations.